Yatingambhir85/Ansible-Practice/README.md

 Step 2 - After creating the playbook.yaml file enter the below command

-ansible-playbook 'file-name.yaml' -i /home/ubuntu/ansible/hosts --private-key=~/.ssh/ansible_key
+ansible-playbook 'file-name.yaml' -i inventory_file --private-key=ansible_ssh_private_key

 This will do the task you have written inside your playbook file.